-Fund a Need
+Fund a Need: Fundraising for Classroom Needs

 Fund a Need is an online crowdfunding platform.
 The platform allows teachers and schools to post innovative educational ideas and classroom needs for the community to support financially.
 Projects are approved by principals, submitted to the Foundation and posted online.
 Donors may choose from projects and make a tax-deductible donation to fund these classroom needs.
 Each project has its own page with a unique URL for easy social sharing, space to describe the project or need, along with a place to share pictures and updates as you work toward your campaign goal.
 Once a donor has given, the platform automatically sends a thank you note and receipt from the Foundation as a record for the IRS.
 Educators can request funds by submitting a request for funds form on our website.

-Visit http://bit.ly/lps_teachers_fan or call (402) 436-1612 for more information.
+Visit https://bit.ly/lps_resources_educators to see all the ways we support teachers or call (402) 436-1612 for more information.